-Proving Fault: Your Carelessness vs. Their Negligence
+Proving Fault: Carelessness Or Negligence

 Many times, the insurer of the company or individual who owns the property will try to shift the blame onto you.
 They will likely claim that it was your carelessness or inattention that caused the accident, in an attempt to get off without having to compensate you.